xrdocs/automation/_tutorials/wae-smart-licensing.md

 tags:
   - WAN Automation Engine
   - Smart Licensing
+excerpt: >-
-excerpt: Cisco WAE Smart Licensing Primer
+  This primer provides an introduction to setting up Cisco WAE Server and Design Client for Smart Licensing
 ---
 {% include toc %}

 ## WAN Automation Engine Smart Licensing

-Smart Licensing provides for a flexible software licensing model that simplifies the way you activate and manage WAE licenses across your organization.
+Smart Licensing provides a flexible software licensing model that simplifies how you activate and manage WAE licenses across your organization.
 Cisco WAE has been supporting Smart Licensing since 7.2 release.
 This document provides a primer on using Smart Licensing on Cisco WAE.

 Before you proceed, ensure that
-* You have a valid SMART Account with administration priviledges.
+* You have a valid SMART Account with administration privileges.
 * Cisco WAE server has been installed and is in RUNNING state.

-At this point, there are no licenses activated or installed on the WAE server.
+At this point, no licenses have been activated or installed on the WAE server.

-Note: If you are migrating from traditional node based license, the **MATE_Dedicated.lic** license file will need to be removed from the current installation before proceeding.
+Note: If you are migrating from a traditional node-based license, the **MATE_Dedicated.lic** license file will need to be removed from the current installation before proceeding.

 ### Check requisites